Bobby George: Darts career

 George reached the final of the BDO World Darts Championship in 1980 at his first attempt, beating Dave Whitcombe, Leighton Rees and Cliff Lazarenko.
 His opponent in the final was Eric Bristow.
 George led the match 1–0, 2–1 and 3–2 in sets, before Bristow edged ahead 4–3.
 At 2–2 in legs in the eighth set, George missed an opportunity to take the match to a decider.
 On 66 with one dart in hand, he miscounted and hit treble-16 instead of treble-10, thus leaving himself the trickier double-9 instead of double-18.
 On his next throw for double-9, George hit single-9 with his first dart and then bust his score by hitting single-20, leaving Bristow with three darts for the championship, which he duly converted with his second dart to seal a 5–3 victory.

-George reached his second world final in 1994.
+George reached his second and last world final in 1994.
 After beating Russell Stewart and Martin Phillips, he broke his back when celebrating winning a set during his quarter final match against Kevin Kenny.
 George got through that match against Kenny by 4–2 in sets, having damaged his back when celebrating going 3–2 up.
 In his semi final match against Magnus Caris, George went two sets up, but then lost the next four sets and the opening two legs of the seventh set.
 When Caris missed a dart at double 18 to win the match, George responded by winning nine legs in a row to win the match 5–4 in sets.
 Competing in the final against doctor's advice, Wearing a steel corset, George lost 0–6 to John Part playing in extreme pain.
 A few weeks after that final, it was found that he had literally broken his back and had to have eight titanium screws inserted into the base of his spine just so that he could stand upright.